zhopkins/CS-5030_test_basics/README.md

 # CS-5030_test_basics
-Basic unit tests
+## unit tests in Python

-We will use Pytest for writing unit tests in Python
+We will use Pytest for running unit tests in Python

 Follow the installation guide and docs here https://docs.pytest.org/en/7.1.x/getting-started.html